muratk3n/thirdwave/en/README.md

 ---

 Prosperity gospel..?
-God wants to you be a billionaire?
+God wants to you be a billionaire, more materialistic?
 A lot of this stuff is Cold War politics..
 While fighting against "Godless" communists, it cld have made tactical sense to ally with religion this way, through odd cultish branches that preach religion in a certain way..
 But the larger political reality has changed.

 ---